Ecommerce packaging: the ultimate guide

 Sustainability

 At the forefront of this change is the sustainability revolution.
-A notable shift is evident among consumers, policy-makers and businesses alike: an understanding that need to prioritise sustainability.
+A notable shift is evident among consumers, policy-makers and businesses alike: an understanding that need to prioritise sustainability in ecommerce.

 Many consumers are showing a clear preference for sustainably packaged products despite economic uncertainties.
 And a significant portion are willing to pay more for such options.